Growing Mushrooms on Logs

 How to Inoculate Logs

+To inoculate logs you will want to use either plug spawn or sawdust spawn.
 Logs can be cut to size for either the Drill-and-Fill Inoculation Method using standard sized logs (3-8" diameter x 36-40" length) or the Totem Inoculation Method using larger diameter logs (6-12" diameter x 6-12" length).
 Please see the instruction sheets for recommendations for planting specific strains.

 Drill-and-Fill Inoculation Method